 How does Lemonade work?

-Lemonade is a peer-to-peer insurance provider.
-This means that when policyholders pay their premiums, those premiums go into a collective pool.
+With Lemonade, when policyholders pay their premiums, those premiums go into a collective pool.
 Lemonade uses money from that pool to pay claims for policyholders who suffer covered losses.
 Lemonade also takes a flat fee off each premium to cover salaries, business costs and technology updates.
 If the cost of claims exceeds the premiums paid by policyholders, reinsurance is used to cover those claims (so you don’t have to worry about unexpected fees).

 Lemonade coverage types